Upward Salute

 A quick series of standing stretches focused primarily on reducing tightness and increasing mobility in the shoulders, lower back, and neck.

-A series of stretches and isometric exercises designed to increase flexibility and strength in the lower back.
+A series of stretches designed to increase flexibility in the shoulders.